mic-runner/proto_micRunner/README.md

 - may need to try different STUN/TURN servers
   - [ ] more research possibly needed here
   - [ ] possibly need to implement a TURN server (hope not)
+  - it was a turn timeout for one failure
 - [ ] diagnosing failing connections is #1 priority